 Pay and Benefits:

 - Benefits: Approximately 2 weeks vacation, 6 days of sick leave, 2 personal days, and 11 federal holidays.
-Health and dental insurance is included.
+Health and dental insurance are included.
 Parking is provided.

 Number of Positions:

 How to Apply

 Thank you for your interest in the Nurse Practitioner Residency in Family Practice and Community Health.